adlerenno/partDNAtest/README.md

 sudo Snakemake clean --cores 1
 ```

-You need to have at least 400GB disk space and more than 48h  to run all experiments.
+You need to have at least 250GB disk space and about 19h  to run all experiments.
 If you want to perform fewer experiments, comment out either APPROACHES, DATA_SETS or adjust the R_VALUES.
 If you want to add additional datasets, you need to add a rule to download that file into the source directory.
 If you want to add a datasets from [NCBI](https://www.ncbi.nlm.nih.gov/datasets/genome/), you can copy for example the fetch_ncbi_human_GRCh38 rule and adjust it.